 The disciples just didn’t get it.
 It didn’t make any sense.
 In spite of the three times Jesus predicted His upcoming death and resurrection, all the disciples heard was death.

-Jesus tells us that if we’ll have faith, just a little bit of faith, we can see those mountains move.
-We can face any challenge in this life because nothing is impossible with God.
-We can face incredible difficulties and through the power of God, we can ultimately triumph in the end – even when the mountains don’t move.
+We can boldly face any challenge in this life because nothing is impossible with God.
+Because when we have the power of God on our side, we know that even incredible difficulties can ultimately end in triumph – even when the mountains don’t move.